jspm/jspm.org/docs/guide.md

 To use a custom jspm_packages path such as your own CDN library server use `--jspmPackages https://mysite.com` rather.

-> These workflows are still highly experimental and not currently recommended for production.
+> These workflows are still highly experimental and not recommended for production.

 ## Development CDN